 We also resell a limited number of printers for printing compliance product labels and scales that are National Type Evaluation Program certified legal for trade.
-Revenue from these resale activities ranged from 1% to 2% of total revenue in the years ended June 30, 2020, and June 30, 2019.
-Beginning in our fiscal year 2020, we entered into a revenue-sharing arrangement with a printer supplier, as a result, we expect our revenue and cost of sales related to this activity to decrease in the future.
+Revenue from these resale activities was 2% of total revenue in each of the three months ended September 30, 2020, and September 30, 2019.
+Beginning late in our fiscal year ended June 30, 2020, we entered into a revenue-sharing arrangement with a printer supplier, as a result, we expect our revenue and cost of sales related to this activity to decrease in the future.